2025-26 Edition

 Concepts and applications of digital communication systems.
 Baseband digital transmission of binary, multiamplitude, and multidimensional signals.
 Introduction to and performance analysis of different modulation schemes.

-Restriction: Master of Engineering students only.
-Graduate students only.
+Restrictions: Master of Engineering only.

 EECS 241B.
 Digital Communications II.
 4 Units.